MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/export-teams-content.md

 ## Prerequisites to access Teams Export APIs

 - Microsoft Teams APIs in Microsoft Graph that access sensitive data are considered protected APIs.
-You can immediately call the protected APIs as long as the requirements for [accessing without a user](/graph/auth-v2-service) are met.
-The online form and the protected API approval process are no longer needed.
+You can call these APIs as long as the requirements for [accessing without a user](/graph/auth-v2-service) are met.
 - Application permissions are used by apps that run without a signed-in user present; application permissions can only be consented by an administrator.
 The following permissions are needed:
   - *Chat.Read.All*: enables access to all 1:1, Group chat, and meeting chat messages
   - *ChannelMessage.Read.All*: enables access to all channel messages